 We actually use Clickfunnels a ton even though our main sales page is on WordPress at this point.

 We mainly use Clickfunnels to test new offers, if we ever want to create a lead magnet, or any short term page.
 We also use it to build our sales pages and when we know they are converting we move them over to wordpress just because it’s a little more robust and faster to load.

 Even though we don’t HAVE TO HAVE Clickfunnels we’re still happy to pay the $97 a month because we do end up using it for a lot of testing purposes.
-The convenience is simply unbeatable.
+The convenience is simply unbeatable the best roofers in Dublin.
 Like I said earlier, CF is my favorite business tool because I just love building out funnels and designing the actual pages with their editor.

 They also have an awesome affiliate program so we actually make money from Clickfunnels simply for referring other users so in reality we’re not paying $97 a month, but rather getting paid to use it!

 We can’t talk about running a profitable client services business and working 1 hour per week without talking about my amazing team.